cfbauer/calymca-live/wp-content/plugins/post-types-order/readme.txt

 === Post Types Order  ===
 Contributors: Nsp Code
 Donate link: http://www.nsp-code.com/donate.php
-Tags: post order, post type order, custom order, admin posts order Requires at least: 2.8
+Tags: post order, posts order, sort, post sort, posts sort, post type order, custom order, admin posts order Requires at least: 2.8
-Tested up to: 4.0
+Tested up to: 4.3.1
-Stable tag: 1.7.4
+Stable tag: 1.8.5

 Post Order and custom Post Type Objects (posts, any custom post types) using a Drag and Drop Sortable JavaScript AJAX interface.

 == Description ==

-<strong>Over 700.000 DOWNLOADS and near PERFECT ratting out of 230 REVIEWS</strong>. <br />
+<strong>Over 1.200.000 DOWNLOADS and near PERFECT ratting out of 150 REVIEWS</strong>. <br />
 A powerful plugin, Order Posts and Post Types Objects using a Drag and Drop Sortable JavaScript capability.
 It allow to reorder the posts for any custom post types you defined, including the default Posts.
-Also you can have the admin posts interface sorted per your new sort. <strong>Post Order</strong> has never been easier.
+Also you can have the admin posts interface sorted per your new sort.
+Post Order has never been easier.

 = Usage =
 This was built considering for everyone to be able to use no matter the WordPress experience, so it's very easy:

 * Install the plugin through the Install Plugins interface or by uploading the `post-types-order` folder to your `/wp-content/plugins/` directory.
-* Activate the <b>Post Order</b> plugin.
+* Activate the Post Order plugin.
 * A new setting page will be created within Settings > Post Types Order, you should check with that, and make a first options save.
 * Using the AutoSort option as ON you don't need to worry about any code changes, the plugin will do the post order update on fly.
 * Use the Re-Order interface which appear to every custom post type (non-hierarchical) to change the post order to a new one.